odrevet/music-box-tune-tracker/readme.md

   --fpr FPR          .fpr file to open
   --title TITLE      set the title of a new tune
-  --low              display low pitch notes first
+  --low              display low pitch notes first --wav              WAV audio backend (only available if `playsound` package is installed)
 ```